spacetelescope/catkit/catkit/hardware/iris_ao/README.md

 ## Segment numbering and input formats
-IrisAO has a numeric naming system of the segments in their DMs that puts segment 1 in the center of the DM and continues counting in the "up" direction, and then counterclockwise around the DM, as described when looking in the entrance pupil at the DM.
+IrisAO has a numeric naming system of the segments in their DMs that puts segment 1 in the center of the DM and continues counting in the "up" direction, and then counterclockwise around the DM, as described when looking in the **entrance pupil** at the DM.
 See figures for examples of the PTT111 and PTT489 from IrisAO with their IrisAO numbering.
+This is also the numbering that is used in the IrisAO GUI.

 ![Figure 1: IrisAO PTT111/PTT111L](figures/iris_ao_ptt111.jpg)
 ![Figure 2: IrisAO PTT489](figures/iris_ao_ptt489.jpg)

 In creating a command for your aperture on a IrisAO segmented DM, you will need to specify the aperture and segments to be commanded in the config.ini file (see more on that below).
 That aperture is what you will be commanding.
-When loading a custom command, the list of PTT values to be loaded will only be for the segments that you wish to move, such that the first element in your list will be the first segment to be moved, either the center segment or the first segment (at the "top") in the innermost ring of the aperture.
-Poppy follows the same segment numbering convention as JWST, which numbers segments clockwise when looking at the entrance pupil and we use that orientation in the IrisAO code as well.
-The only time the IrisAO orientation is used is in the native .PTT### files or .ini files
+When loading a custom command, the list of PTT values to be loaded will only be for the segments that you wish to move, such that the first element in your list will be the first segment to be moved, either the center segment or the first segment (at the "top") in the innermost ring of the aperture. `Catkit` follows the same segment numbering convention as Poppy and JWST, which numbers segments clockwise when looking at the **entrance pupil**, so we use that orientation in the IrisAO code as well.
+The only time the native IrisAO orientation is used is in the native .PTT### files or .ini files

 As an example: if you are projecting a JWST aperture on a IrisAO PTT111/PTT111L, you will only be using a subset of segments to build your aperture and will not include the center segment, when passing in a custom command, your command will be given in the order as seen in Figure 3.

 ![Figure 3: JWST aperture on a PTT111/PTT111L](figures/jwst_on_iris_ao_ptt111.jpg)